nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### Global Disabling of Facets

-To disable a facet, for instance Versionable, use a contribution like:
+To disable a facet, for instance `Versionable`, use a contribution like:
 ```
   <require>org.nuxeo.ecm.core.CoreExtensions</require>
   <extension target="org.nuxeo.ecm.core.schema.TypeService" point="doctype">